abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

 ## Union Find

-It's a data structure that keeps track of elements which are split into one or more disjoint sets.
+It's a tree data structure that keeps track of elements which are split into one or more disjoint sets (usually applied in connected graphs).

 The Union Find data structure allows us to **detect a cycle in an undirected graph** by iterating over just its edges.
 (Instead of doing the full `O(V+E)` search.
 This way we get an `O(E)` complexity).

 - It's used in trees, and graphs
 - It can deal with **disjoint sets** (sets that have no elements in common) -> Disconnect components in a graph
+  - a set is represented by a connected graph (each node in the graph is connected to at least one other node in the graph)
   ![union-find](./img/union-find-1.png)
 - It works as a **Forest of Trees**
   ![union-find](./img/union-find-2.png)